National Salvation Front (South Sudan): 2020

+January 28 - Suspected NAS militants ambushed two civilians vehicles near Maridi, South Sudan.
+At least two civilians were injured and three others were abducted in the attack.

+March 29-April 4: Armed assailants kidnapped 100 civilians from Mukaya, Central Equatoria.
+The outcome of the abduction is unknown, and the NAS is suspected of the abductions.

 May 25 - Militants of the NAS opened fire on a military vehicle along Yei-Maridi Road in Central Equatoria, South Sudan.
 Four people, including a civilian and three soldiers, were killed and five other soldiers were injured in the attack.

+August 7 - Militants attacked a gold mine at an unknown location in South Sudan, killing 9 civilians.

 August 19 – NAS forces ambush a convoy of bodyguards of Vice President James Wani Igga near Lobonok, Central Equatoria State, killing six and wounding two.

+August 23 - Militants ambushed a military vehicle carrying soldiers' salaries along a highway in Central Equatoria state, killing four soldiers and wounding two.
+Sources attributed the attack to the National Salvation Front (NAS), which denied involvement.

+September 1 - Armed assailants opened fire on a humanitarian convoy in Central Equatoria, South Sudan.
+2 people were killed, 4 were wounded, and several vehicles were burned during the attack.
+This attack forced the United Nations to deploy more troops to try to stabilize the region and reinforce surveillance of humanitarian convoys.

 November 9 – Thomas Cirillo's faction of the SSOMA, which includes the National Salvation Front, recommits to the Cessation of Hostilities agreement during talks in Rome.

 November 10 – NAS and the SSPDF clash in Lobonok.
 NAS claims that it was attacked by the SSPDF, and that NAS killed nine SSPDF soldiers and captured several guns while losing two NAS soldiers.
 The SSPDF claims that it was attacked by NAS, and that two NAS soldiers and four civilians were killed.
 This clash causes the SSOMA to pull out of the talks in Rome.